AlexHas/HashParser/README.md

 .ini file rules:
--provide valid property=value pairs (properties with no values are not acceptes)
+-provide valid property=value pairs (properties with no values are not accepted)
         e.g.: server="127.0.0.1"
 -each value will be interpreted as string and the user has to convert it to its type: e.g. port=80, 80 has to be converted to int after the parsing is done.
 -whitespaces: --all of the whitespaces(' ', '\t', '\r', etc.) will be ignored, EXCEPT when they are between double quotes.